oracle-livelabs/adb/shared/adb-provision/adb-provision-conditional.md

 1. Log in to the Oracle Cloud.
 2. Once you log in, the cloud services dashboard shows all the services available to you.
 Click the navigation menu in the upper left to show top level navigation choices.

-    > **Note:** You can also directly access your Autonomous Data Warehouse or Autonomous Transaction Processing service in the **Launch Resources** section of the dashboard.
+    > **Note:** You can also directly access your Autonomous Data Warehouse or Autonomous Transaction Processing service in the **Launch resources** section of the dashboard.

     ![Oracle home page.](./images/navigation.png " ")
     ![Launch Resources](./images/launch-resources.png " ")